Man shot by ICE agents during California traffic stop arrested by FBI after hospital release, lawyer says

 The early morning shooting happened near Interstate 5 in Patterson, about 90 miles south of Sacramento.

-DHS identified the person shot as Carlos Ivan Mendoza Hernandez, an undocumented immigrant who the department described as an “18th Street Gang member wanted in El Salvador for questioning in connection to a murder.”
+DHS identified Mendoza Hernandez as the person shot and said he is an undocumented immigrant who the department described as an “18th Street Gang member wanted in El Salvador for questioning in connection to a murder.”

 But “from everything we can find, he was not” a gang member, Kolasinski said in a news conference Wednesday.
 Mendoza Hernandez, 36, is the father of a toddler and engaged to a US citizen and was on his way to work when he was shot, the lawyer said.